SzymonSauer/pizzeria/README.md

 # pizzeria
-The website of the pizzeria "Oregano".
+The website of the pizzeria 'Oregano'.